Memory Boxes Guide

 There are a variety of ways to memorialize your loved one, and this guide will provide the inspiration you need to start shopping for or making your own memory box today.

 Choosing a Style or Theme: Memory boxes can be as unique as the person and the recollections they are designed to preserve.
-These boxes can even take on a passion or hobby of the deceased.
+A box can even take on a passion or hobby of the deceased.
 If your loved one was a mechanic or an avid fisherman, a toolbox or tacklebox might be more meaningful than a traditional urn.
 Avid readers might like the idea of being preserved in a favorite book.
+Hollow out the pages to add a few trinkets, or put photos and bookmarks in the pages.

 Personalizing with Photos: They say a picture is worth a thousand words.
 We can think of no better way to honor your loved one’s memory than with a collection of photos that represent momentous occasions, pivotal events, and candid moments.
 You can stow small photo albums in your memory box or print a photo on the lid.

 We hope that we’ve given you plenty of inspiration to start your own memory box.
 Just remember, the memory box may be about your loved one, but the items within are for you.
-Make it personal and keep it close by.
+Make it personal for both the living and the one who has passed away, and keep it close by.